mehraveh/ChatSubjects/README.md

-this function writes cleaned chats in new file. its name is auther_cleaned.txt Then we have hazm function that at first modify spaces between words. also tokenize word and delete unnecessary words and delete plural signs and etc by filtering function. then writes them to auther_tokenized.
+this function writes cleaned chats in new file. its name is auther_cleaned.txt Then we have hazm function that at first modify spaces between words. also tokenize word and delete unnecessary words and delete plural signs and etc by filtering function. then writes them to auther_tokenized. this file have words and their number of repeatation we have wordmap  file that has wordmap_genarator function that generaets graphical word map of the file.
-** this chats are just example and maybe find better chats next.**
+**this chats are just example and maybe find better chats next.**

 ## to do
-write edit distance function for words in word map. show graphical word map. text clasiffication
+write edit distance function for words in word map. text clasiffication
 ## Authors